What are Chill Factor’s alternatives to R22 Refrigerant?

 R22 has not been legal for use in new AC equipment since 2004.
 In 2010, existing AC equipment became affected.
 A European Regulation (known as the ‘ODS Regulation’) imposed a ban in all EU Member States against the use of new (or "virgin") R22 to maintain existing AC equipment.
 Since then only recycled R22 obtained from decommissioned AC equipment or reclaimed R22 can be used.
 Such recycled or reclaimed R22 is becoming increasingly scarce and expensive.

-This will change in 2015.
-From then AC systems will not be able to be topped up with any R22, whether that is virgin, recycled or reclaimed.
+From 1/1/2015 onwards AC systems cannot be topped up with any R22, whether that is virgin, recycled or reclaimed.
 There will be two options for such AC systems:

 Option 1: they are replaced by new AC equipment